Did you know that a food sensitivity is actually a symptom of a gut imbalance?

 IgG antibodies are created by the body in response to a trigger, such as a particular food.
 There needs to be an ongoing presence of a trigger for IgG antibodies to be present.
 So, if you’ve eliminated a food you’re sensitive to or don’t eat certain foods very often, those foods may show up as a “Low” or “No Sensitivity Detected” in your Viome test results.

-Can I purchase only a Food Sensitivity Intelligence Test?
+Can I purchase a Food Sensitivity Intelligence Test by itself?